remkohdev/industry-toolkit/README.md

 This repository has been configured to build and publish the changes automatically via travis-ci.
 There are two builds currently configured:

-- `main` branch is automatically published to the `gh-pages` branch in this repository which is visible here - https://cloudnativetoolkit.dev
+- `main` branch is automatically published to the `gh-pages` branch in this repository which is visible on the Industry Toolkit website.

 **Note:** There is a time delay between when deploy process completes and when the content is available on the published site.